viveksundaresan1312/ecommerce-cypress-tests/README.md

-# Frontend-Tests
+# ecommerce-cypress-tests
+This repository contains automated end-to-end (E2E) tests using Cypress for product comparison on Amazon and Flipkart to identify the lowest cost.

 ## Project Setup

 1. Clone the repository
-2. Switch to the appropriate branch - example: `dev`
+2. Switch to the appropriate branch - for example: `dev`

 ### Install dependencies